History of Islam in Yemen: Final years of pre-Islamic Yemen and arrival of Islam

 In the final pre-Islamic period, the Yemeni lands included the large tribal confederations Himyar, Hamdan, Madh'hij, Kindah, Hashid, Bakil, and Azd.

 During the 6th century, Yemen was involved in the power struggles between the Christian Byzantine Empire and the Zoroastrian Sasanian Empire.
-Following persecutions of Christians by the Jewish Himyarites, in 525 the Christian Aksumite Empire, a Byzantine ally in what is now Ethiopia and Eritrea, occupied Yemen.
+Following persecutions of Christians by the Jewish Himyarites, in 525 the Christian Aksumite Empire, a Byzantine ally in what is now Ethiopia and Eritrea, conquered Yemen under the general Abraha.
 In turn, local tribal leaders turned to the Sasanians for aid.
-The latter took over the region in 575 and converted it into a province of the Sasanian Empire.
+The latter took over the region in 575 under the general Wahrez and converted it into a province of the Sasanian Empire.
 The descendants of these Persian soldiers, known in Arabic as al-Abna', dominated the capital, Sana'a, but the rest of the country in practice remained divided among a multitude of autonomous local rulers and tribal chiefs.
 After the dissolution of Persian rule in South Arabia, the al-Abna' turned to the emerging Islamic state under Muhammad in order to find support against local Arab rebels.

 The last Persian governor, Badhan, converted to Islam on 6 AH (628 CE), thus nominally submitting the entirety of Yemen to the new faith.
 The actual extent of conversion in the country is not known, and the scarcity and lack of detail in the primary sources is exacerbated by the retroactive attempts, in later accounts, by each tribal group to provide an early conversion date for itself for reasons of prestige.
 In practice, the land remained much like it had been in pre-Islamic times, and the new religion became another factor in the internal conflicts that had traditionally afflicted Yemeni society.
 Towards the end of Muhammad's life, in 632, a certain al-Aswad al-Ansi proclaimed himself prophet and found widespread support among the Yemenis, although the exact motivation of his uprising is unclear.
 He captured Sana'a, but was killed by the al-Abna' and defecting members of his own faction in the same year.